Std1o/Lilith-AppStatesManager/README.md

 When using the library, it is important to adhere to the concept.
 The library helps to adhere it as much as possible with minimal effort.

-It is successfully being used for one [medium pet project](https://github.com/Std1o/StudentTestingSystem) (8 screens out of 12 was rewritten from View to Compose ),  but for large projects it is not time-tested yet
+It is successfully being used for one [medium pet project](https://github.com/Std1o/StudentTestingSystem),  but for large projects it is not time-tested yet

 ## Requirements
 1. Kotlin